resheku/my-awesome/README.md

 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [be5invis/Iosevka](https://github.com/be5invis/Iosevka) - Versatile typeface for code, from code.
 - [checkly/headless-recorder](https://github.com/checkly/headless-recorder) - Chrome extension that records your browser interactions and generates a Playwright or Puppeteer script.
-- [cncf/landscape](https://github.com/cncf/landscape) - 🌄The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor counts, headquarters location, and recent tweets.
+- [cncf/landscape](https://github.com/cncf/landscape) - 🌄 The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor counts, headquarters location, and recent tweets.
 - [commandeer/open](https://github.com/commandeer/open) - Commandeer is a tool built by developers for developers that solves three things in the cloud.
 First, we are focused on the deployment of your IAC.
 Secondly, we enable you to 'Test your Plumbing'.
 Lastly, Commandeer provides you the ability to easily view your data.
 - [cypress-io/cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
 - [damianavila/RISE](https://github.com/damianavila/RISE) - RISE: "Live" Reveal.js Jupyter/IPython Slideshow Extension